 What does this mean?
 For starters, what shows up at the top of an Instagram user’s channel is based on the user’s own activity.
 So, as a business, you need to entice users to engage with your post, whether that means staying on it for a few seconds, or liking, commenting on, or sharing it.
 (More on how captions can help achieve these actions coming up.)

-I spoke with two Instagram marketing experts to get their insights on how to write Instagram captions that can help improve your sales, reach, and brand affinity.
+I spoke with two Instagram marketing experts to get their insights on how to write captions for Instagram posts that can help improve your sales, reach, and brand affinity.

 Meet the experts: Jason Portnoy, president of JPORT Media, a full-service digital marketing and ad agency; and Ashlyn Carter, copywriter and messaging strategist at Ashlyn Writes and founder of the website Ashlyn Writes and the accompanying Ashlyn Writes Shop, powered by Shopify.